 Dating back to the 1880s, the Hotel Monteleone is one of the most popular hotels in New Orleans, with its world-famous Carousel Bar, imposing Beaux-Arts style design and list of famous guests including authors such as Tennessee Williams, William Faulkner and Ernest Hemingway.
 But while the Hotel Monteleone exudes luxury and timeless elegance, the Monteleone is home to a number of spirits that remain permanent hotel residents.
 One ghost that is said to remain at the hotel, wandering the halls, is a former employee named “Red.”
 On the hotel's 13th floor, a number of children that died in the hotel from yellow fever have frequently been seen and the ghost of a little boy named Maurice Begere still likes to play pranks on the 14th floor.
 According to people who have worked for the Hotel Monteleone, the bar is a favorite spot for ghosts to appear, and quickly disappear.

 Also called the Sultan’s Palace, the Gardette-LaPretre Mansion has an unusual history.
 According to the most popular lore, back in the 1800s a mysterious man with ties to the Sultan of Turkey came to the French Quarter and rented the mansion from an impecunious Jean Baptiste LePrete.
 He, as well as his harem of women and servants, moved in and lived a life of luxury with extravagant, all-night parties and the finest accoutrements.
 One party, however, ended on an extremely tragic note with a mass murder.
 All the guests were slaughtered and the Sultan was found buried in the backyard.
 Paranormal activity at the location includes the screams of those that perished at the party as well as claims of a Civil War soldier haunting the mansion.
-Today, the Sultan's Palace is still a private condominium, which means that it is off limits to tourists or visitors
+Today, the Sultan's Palace is still a private condominium, which means that it is off limits to tourists or visitors, but you can still snap a few photos of this infamous building.

 The Pharmacy Museum is one of the most popular tourist stops in the French Quarter, as it filled with medieval medical contraptions, and other relics from the past.
 But, more horrifying than the items you’ll view at the museum are the ghost stories that are told about the historic pharmacy.
 In 1816, the first fully licensed pharmacist in the city, Louis Joseph Dufilho, Jr., opened a pharmacy which sold a variety of medicines and voodoo potions.
 As the years passed Dufilho quit the business and sold it to Dr. Dupas.
 Lore claims that Dr. Dupas liked to do an assortment of experiments on pregnant slaves with unusual and tortuous tools such as bone saws.